allysonlister/swo/README.md

 ## Release files

 Within the release/ subdirectory are the various files that are published with each SWO release.
-This will change with the 1.7 release and this section will be updated at that time.
+Details of releases are available in the [release directory README](release/README.md).

 # Release Policy